suvam720/Todo-Cli/README.md

 # Todo-Cli
-### using cobra
+### commands:
+add: adding task
+list: prints all tasks
-### commands: add: adding task, deleteOne: delete a specific task, delete: delete all tasks, completed: update a task as completed
+deleteOne: delete a specific task
+delete: delete all tasks
+completed: update a task as completed